Research & Engagement

-Over $3 million of funded research is conducted by School members each year, from a $12 million NSF project on healthy cities to a $5,000 Georgia Conservancy project on school siting.
-In the last five years, these projects led to eleven books and 127 journal articles.
+More than $3 million of funded research is conducted by School members each year, from a $2.5 million NSF project on urban heat islands to a $5,000 Georgia Conservancy project on school siting.